gozver/musicnode/README.md

 - [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.

 ## Frontend development server
 Run `npm start` to run the server and.
-The app will automatically navigate to `http://localhost:4200/` and reload if you change any of the source files.
+The app will automatically navigate to `http://localhost:4200/` and will reload if you change any of the source files.